sigurdurkari/hbv401g-2015v-f2c/README.md

 # Fantasy Football.
-Project in Software Development, Univeristy of Iceland.
+Project in Software Development, University of Iceland.